 Despite the overwhelming odor of urine throughout our foray from the light rail station to the aquarium, and witnessing the beginnings of a throw-down between two women at a bus stop, for which another man, for reasons unknown, seemed to be gathering an audience in the passers-by, a fun day was had by all.
 I’ll admit the two women (one proclaiming loudly, “I am NOT going back to jail!”) may just have added to the excitement of the day.

 The one thing that has not changed, and it thrilled me to no end, was their sense of wonder at the animals and habitats contained in the aquarium.
 They are both still very much in awe of the natural world around them and the animals that reside within it.
 And I’m happy to say Jake’s friend is the same.
-I’m glad that he has surrounded himself with like-minded friends.
+I’m glad that my son has surrounded himself with like-minded people.
 Like I said before.
 It’s as if this kid is one of us.

 Below are some photos from the day.
 You can probably guess my favorite exhibit.